nofitnessforpurpose/TopSlotPower01/README.md

 <BR>

 ## Implementation
 The design presents a multi source capable power system for the Top Slot of a PSION Organiser II family of devices.
-Along with power source capability from the classic Barrel jack 10.4 Volt power supply and a USB-C connnection, a memory protection feature is included to protect the devices internal RAM memory.
-In the event of power loss / removal, internal RAM memory would be matained for up to 12 months together with time keeping functionality.
+Along with power source capability from the classic Barrel jack 10.4 Volt power supply and a USB-C connection, a memory protection feature is included to protect the devices internal RAM memory.
+In the event of power loss / removal, internal RAM memory would be maintained for up to 12 months together with time keeping functionality.

 The PCB dimensions (38.0 x 43.6 mm) are ideally suited to low cost manufacture.
 The 4 layer PCB design provides low cost of implementation.
-Whilst the PCB space claim is intended to be suitable for a classic <a target="_blank" rel="noopener noreferrer" href="https://github.com/nofitnessforpurpose/TopSlotCase">Top Slot Case with minor modification </a> (See Considerations) a custom case is avilable in the repository, construction is surface mount and through hole PCB.
+Whilst the PCB space claim is intended to be suitable for a classic <a target="_blank" rel="noopener noreferrer" href="https://github.com/nofitnessforpurpose/TopSlotCase">Top Slot Case with minor modification </a> (See Considerations) a potential custom case is demonstrated in the repository.
+Construction is intentionally a combination of surface mount and through hole PCB for implementation flexibility.

 The through hole technology allows straight forward assembly of Barrel Jack and memory protection feature.
 Whilst the more advanced surface mount features are required for the USB-C power source.
 The design will operate as a memory saver device without the surface mount components, though <a target="_blank" rel="noopener noreferrer" href="https://github.com/nofitnessforpurpose/TopSlotBatterySaverBasic#testing">this design</a> might be preferred in such circumstances.